Tessa Traeger

 Tessa Traeger (born 1938) is a British photographer.
 She is known for her still life and food photography, and has worked as an advertising photographer.
 Her work has been published in two books of her own; included in a number of books with others on gardening and food; exhibited in both solo and group exhibitions; and is held in the collections of the National Portrait Gallery and Victoria and Albert Museum, London.

+Biography

+Traeger was born in Streatham, grew up in Sussex, and later relocated to London after completing college.
+She studied photography at Guildford School of Art.

+Her initial work experience involved Queen magazine.
+At the age of 21, she received a £2,800 inheritance, which she used to purchase a Mini car for £500, a set of Nikon cameras, and the rent for her first studio, enabling her to start her freelance career.